christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 # Forms

-Logical formulas are in the general form when arbitrary, but some can be compiled into other simplified graph forms:
+Logical formulas are in the general form when arbitrary, but some can be compiled into other simplified graph forms, with some of them with appealing or simplifying characteristics (satisfiability, determinism, decomposability, polytime satisfiabily, polytime counting...).

-#### Conjunctive Normal Form (CNF)
+#### The Conjunctive Normal Form (CNF)

 The CNF is a conjunction (AND) of clauses, where a clause is a disjunction (OR) of literals.
 A literal is a propositional variable / predicate symbol, possibly preceded by a negation (NOT).